Dennicka/propbot/README.md

  main
 ```

-Mutating commands require a bearer token that has access to `/api/ui/control`
+Mutating commands and the log export helper require a bearer token that has
+access to `/api/ui/control`, `/api/ui/secret`, and `/api/ui/events/export`.
-and `/api/ui/secret`.
-Pass it explicitly via `--token` or set it through the
+Pass it explicitly via `--token` or set it through the `API_TOKEN` environment
-`API_TOKEN` environment variable prior to invoking the command. **Never commit
+variable prior to invoking the command. **Never commit tokens or secrets to
-tokens or secrets to git.**
+git.**

 ```bash
 # Pause and resume trading from the terminal